-Flowers & plants via air freight to Turkey
+Flowers & Plants by Air Freight to Turkey

-Specialist transport of Flowers & plants from the Netherlands to Turkey.
-IATA category perishables, flight time approximately 3.5 hours from Schiphol.
+Professional transport of Flowers & Plants from the Netherlands to Turkey.
+IATA category perishables, flight time approx. 3.5 hours from Schiphol.

 Specifications & requirements